SaudAltamimi/dend_data_modeling_with_postgres/README.md

 The `etl.ipynb` notebook was used to develop and document ETL processes for each table.
 Run `test.ipynb` to confirm that records were successfully inserted into each table.
 Remember to rerun `create_tables.py` to reset your tables before each time you run this notebook.

 ## Build ETL Pipeline
-The complete pipeline are in etl.py, where it will process the entire datasets.
+The complete pipeline are in etl.py, it will process the entire datasets.
 Remember to run `create_tables.py` before running `etl.py` to reset your the tables.
 Run `test.ipynb` to confirm your records were successfully inserted into each table.